 7. User Access Audit

-- Ensure only authorized personnel can access sensitive data.
+Reviewing user access levels to ensure that only authorized personnel can access sensitive data.

 8. Data Visualization Review